ballonyi/ScriptR/README.md

 ## Details
 If you check generated script you can see that in simplest way the insert look like:
 ![](md/example1.jpg)

-Text values scripted with literal quoting, the default quoting character is tilde char (can be overridden using p_quotingChar parameter).
+Text values scripted with literal quoting, the default quoting character is tilde char (overridde it using p_quotingChar parameter).

 If the CLOB shorter than 4000 char then no difference:
 ![](md/example2.jpg)